monacoinproject/monacoin/build_msvc/README.md

 Qt
 ---------------------
-All the Bitcoin Core applications are configured to build with static linking.
-In order to build the Bitcoin Core Qt applications a static build of Qt is required.
+All the Monacoin Core applications are configured to build with static linking.
+In order to build the Monacoin Core Qt applications a static build of Qt is required.

 The runtime library version (e.g. v141, v142) and platform type (x86 or x64) must also match.
-OpenSSL must also be linked into the Qt binaries in order to provide full functionality of the Bitcoin Core Qt programs.
-An example of the configure command to build Qtv5.9.7 locally to link with Bitcoin Core is shown below (adjust paths accordingly), note it can be expected that the configure and subsequent build will fail numerous times until dependency issues are resolved.
+OpenSSL must also be linked into the Qt binaries in order to provide full functionality of the Monacoin Core Qt programs.
+An example of the configure command to build Qtv5.9.7 locally to link with Monacoin Core is shown below (adjust paths accordingly), note it can be expected that the configure and subsequent build will fail numerous times until dependency issues are resolved.

 ````
 ..\Qtv5.9.7_src\configure -developer-build -confirm-license -debug-and-release -opensource -platform win32-msvc -opengl desktop -no-shared -static -no-static-runtime -mp -qt-zlib -qt-pcre -qt-libpng -ltcg -make libs -make tools -no-libjpeg -nomake examples -no-compile-examples -no-dbus -no-libudev -no-qml-debug -no-icu -no-gtk -no-opengles3 -no-angle -no-sql-sqlite -no-sql-odbc -no-sqlite -no-libudev -skip qt3d -skip qtactiveqt -skip qtandroidextras -skip qtcanvas3d -skip qtcharts -skip qtconnectivity -skip qtdatavis3d -skip qtdeclarative -skip qtdoc -skip qtgamepad -skip qtgraphicaleffects -skip qtimageformats -skip qtlocation -skip qtmacextras -skip qtmultimedia -skip qtnetworkauth -skip qtpurchasing -skip qtquickcontrols -skip qtquickcontrols2 -skip qtscript -skip qtscxml -skip qtsensors -skip qtserialbus -skip qtserialport -skip qtspeech -skip qtvirtualkeyboard -skip qtwayland -skip qtwebchannel -skip qtwebengine -skip qtwebsockets -skip qtwebview -skip qtx11extras -skip qtxmlpatterns -nomake tests -openssl-linked -IC:\Dev\github\vcpkg\installed\x64-windows-static\include -LC:\Dev\github\vcpkg\installed\x64-windows-static\lib OPENSSL_LIBS="-llibeay32 -lssleay32 -lgdi32 -luser32 -lwsock32 -ladvapi32" -prefix C:\Qt5.9.7_ssl_x64_static_vs2017
 ````

 A prebuilt version for x64 and Visual C++ runtime v141 (Visual Studio 2017) can be downloaded from [here](https://github.com/sipsorcery/qt_win_binary/releases).
-Please be aware this download is NOT an officially sanctioned Bitcoin Core distribution and is provided for developer convenience.
+Please be aware this download is NOT an officially sanctioned Monacoin Core distribution and is provided for developer convenience.
 It should NOT be used for builds that will be used in a production environment or with real funds.

-To build Bitcoin Core without Qt unload or disable the bitcoin-qt, libbitcoin_qt and test_bitcoin-qt projects.
+To build Monacoin Core without Qt unload or disable the monacoin-qt, libbitcoin_qt and test_bitcoin-qt projects.

 Building
 ---------------------